 Sandefur refutes those libertarians who argue that the Confederate states were justified by a constitutional right to secession or a natural right to revolution.
 In fact, the Constitution does not provide for secession; and there is no natural right to revolt for the sake of enslaving human beings.
 While some neo-Confederate libertarians argue that Southern secession had nothing to do with slavery, Sandefur rightly points to the Southern declarations of secession as clear and authoritative statements that preserving slavery was the primary reason for secession.

 Guelzo offers a good survey of the evidence against the libertarian claim that Lincoln was the father of big government.
 He shows that the growth of the federal government during the Civil War was mostly a temporary response to the extraordinary emergency of the war.
-Libertarians or classical liberals should agree with Lincoln that protecting liberty against the initiation of violence by slaveholders is a proper purpose of government.
+Libertarians or classical liberals should agree with Lincoln that fighting a war to protect liberty against the initiation of violence by slaveholders is a proper purpose of government.

 The neo-Confederate libertarians are confused in their understanding of liberty.
 Lincoln explained: